Article

 The NHS is committed to inclusion, and values the diversity of all cultures.
 It is important you can connect with people who understand your culture, mindset and your journey and lived experience.
 We work with the following international nursing associations.

-All Pakistani Nurses Association (APNA) Foundation UK
+All Pakistani Nurses Association (APNA) Foundation UKAPNA Foundation UK on X

 APNA Foundation UK on Facebook